-REAL ESTATE DATA REQUIREMENTS
+DATA REQUIREMENTS

 MSCI measures direct portfolio level investment performance bottom-up from records of individual property assets, while fund investment performance is constructed top-down from the financial records of real estate investment funds.
-The real estate data required by MSCI depend on the level of investment return being measured:
+The data required by MSCI depend on the level of investment return being measured:

-- Portfolio level performance: data are required for all direct properties that form part of the investment portfolio including foreign properties, indirect investments in property related products, and cash and debt that can be directly related to the assets. - Fund level performance: data are required for all financial interests and fund level costs where they form part of the overall property investment vehicle.
+- Portfolio level performance: data are required for all direct properties that form part of the investment portfolio (including foreign properties), indirect investments in property related products, and cash and debt that can be directly related to the assets - Fund level performance: data are required for all financial interests and fund level costs where they form part of the overall property investment vehicle

-Data contributors to MSCI are required to provide external or independent professional valuations, in accordance with international or local valuation standards, for each of their assets.
+Data submitters to MSCI are required to provide external or independent professional valuations, in accordance with international or local valuation standards, for each of their assets.
 Valuation reports should be provided to MSCI to the frequency at which the investments are being measured, at least once annually.
-Details of the valuation requirements are provided in the next section.

 Property data should be supplied in the local currency of the property's physical situation.
-MSCI converts valuation, income and expenditure figures into the contributor's reporting currency where required.
+MSCI converts valuation, income and expenditure figures into the client's reporting currency where required.

-For properties where the ownership is shared with another investor, all data must be provided for the percentage share owned by the portfolio, except for the floor space of the property, for which the full area should be provided.
+For properties where the ownership is shared with another investor, all data must be provided for the percentage share owned by the portfolio, except for the floor space of the property for which the full area should be provided.

-MSCI performance measurement is standardized in accordance with the accruals accounting principle rather than on a cash-paid basis.
+MSCI performance measurement is standardised in accordance with the accruals accounting principle rather than on a cash-paid basis.
 This means that costs are recorded for the period when the liability was incurred, while rents are recorded on a receivable basis.

 Capital and revenue data should be allocated to individual properties.
-Where they cannot be allocated, they should nevertheless be submitted and recorded in a separate identifiably linked record.
+Where they cannot be allocated, they should nevertheless be submitted and recorded in a "dummy" record.

 MSCI uses two types of data for the purpose of calculating performance measures: valuation data, including lease details; and accounting data, principally capital expenditure and operating costs.
-These data are often provided by the contributor from two or more independent sources.
+These data are often provided by the client from two or more independent sources.

-Valuation and tenancy data are sometimes provided to MSCI directly by the valuer of the property on behalf of the contributor.
-However, valuation data are frequently read into inhouse management software, either by the property's owners or their managing agents, and then forwarded to MSCI.
+Valuation and tenancy data are sometimes provided to MSCI directly by the valuer of the property on behalf of the client.
+However, valuation data are frequently read into in-house management software, either by the property's owners or their managing agents, and then forwarded to MSCI.